gilboash/Chorus32-LapTimerBreakingCarbon/README.md

 *re built the android app so it can properly work with tcp on latest android distribution -

-flasher in esp32flasher folder binaries to load via flasher in release_binaries android apk in android_assets
+flasher in esp32flasher folder binaries to load via flasher in release_bins android apk in android sandbox